ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="661"></a>
 #### Trace Flag: 661
-Function: Disables the ghost record removal process.<br />
+Function: Disables the ghost record removal process.
+A ghost record is the result of a delete operation.
+When you delete a record, the deleted record is kept as a ghost record.
+Later, the deleted record is purged by the ghost record removal process.
+When you disable this process, the deleted record is not purged.
+Therefore, the space that the deleted record consumes is not freed.
+This behavior affects space consumption and the performance of scan operations. <br />
 Link: [KB920093]<br />
 Link: [Docs Trace Flags]<br />
-Scope: global only
+Scope: global or session

 <a id="662"></a>
 #### Trace Flag: 662
 **Undocumented trace flag**<br />
 Function: Prints detailed information about the work done by the ghost cleanup task when it runs next.
-Use TF 3605 to see the output in the errorlog<br />
+Use TF [3605](#3605) to see the output in the errorlog<br />
 Link: http://blogs.msdn.com/b/sqljourney/archive/2012/07/28/an-in-depth-look-at-ghost-records-in-sql-server.aspx